-Standard federal highway financing practices require states to have sufficient Obligation Authority before they begin a highway project.
+- Standard federal highway financing practices require states to have sufficient Obligation Authority before they begin a highway project.
 If a state has many projects or a particularly large project, they may be unable to provide enough Obligation Authority to get federal approval to begin specific projects.
-To avoid delays in projects that are eligible for federal funding, the FHWA may approve Advance Construction ("A/C") for a project if the state can provide 100% of the costs up-front.
-Under Advance Construction procedures prior to the NHS Act, only when a state had amassed sufficient Obligation Authority to cover the federal share of a project's total costs could it convert the project from Advance Construction to Obligation Authority and be reimbursed for the federal share.
+To avoid delays in projects that are eligible for federal funding, the FHWA may approve Advance Construction ("A/C") for a project if the state can provide 100% of the costs up-front. - Under Advance Construction procedures prior to the NHS Act, only when a state had amassed sufficient Obligation Authority to cover the federal share of a project's total costs could it convert the project from

+Advance Construction to Obligation Authority and be reimbursed for the federal share.
 The NHS Act removed the requirement that states must amass Obligation Authority equal to the full federal share before reimbursement could occur.
-Partial conversion now allows a state to be reimbursed for a portion of the federal share of the project's total costs as Obligation Authority becomes available each year and costs are expended.
+Partial conversion now allows a state to be reimbursed for a portion of the federal share of the project's total costs as Obligation Authority becomes available each year and costs are expended. in a state of the second s

 TEA 21.
 TEA 21, which became law on June 9, 1998 and was amended on July 22, 1998, extended the authorization of the Program through FFY 2003.
-According to the FHWA, under TEA 21 average annual apportionments for highway aid to the states for FFY 1998 through FFY 2003, after redistribution of minimum guarantee funds, are approximately \$26 billion, as indicated in the table below (which shows figures by FFY and in billions of dollars):
+According to the FHWA, under TEA 21 average annual apportionments for highway aid to the states for FFY 1998 through FFY 2003, after redistribution of minimum guarantee funds, and in accordance with the RABA (hereinafter defined) provision of TEA 21, which adjusted annual highway funding levels to reflect anticipated changes in HTF receipts, are approximately \$27.2 billion, as indicated in the table below (which shows figures by FFY and in billions of dollars):

-1998 1999 2000 2001 2002 2003 Average \$22.52 \$25.97 \$26.47 \$26.97 \$27.47 \$27.98 \$26.23
+1998 1999 2000 2001 2002 2003 Average \$22.52 \$26.69 \$28.84 \$27.99 \$28.511 \$28.511 \$27.18